 But first principles alone aren't enough.
 You must combine this with another rule: Make something people want.
 It's not about your vision of "better," but about what users actively crave.
 The best engineering solves real problems for real users.

-When I'm away from the keyboard, you'll often find me reading (everything from philosophy, biography, to self-help) and working out (physical discipline complements mental rigor).
-I also engage in activities that push the limit of my knowledge: solving Rubik's cubes, playing chess, and tackling physics and math problems just for fun.
+When I'm away from the keyboard, you'll often find me reading (everything from philosophy, biographies, history, and psychology) and working out (physical discipline complements mental rigor).
+I also enjoy solving Rubik's cubes and playing chess.